-As the war continues beyond the twelfth anniversary of 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
+As the war continues beyond the thirteenth anniversary of 9/11, it is appropriate to ask serious questions about policies that have led to this grim reality.
 Our female soldiers are being asked to shoulder heavier burdens and greater risk than military women have ever faced in America’s history.
-From 2005 until 2012, policy changes were implemented without authorization or the legally required notice to members of Congress.
+Starting in 2005 and up to the present time, policy changes have been implemented with little or no congressional oversight.

 Now the Obama Administration is pushing to implement recommendations of the Military Leadership Diversity Commission (MLDC), a mostly-civilian Pentagon advisory group with expertise in "diversity" and not combat.
 President Barack Obama has ordered the military services to assign women to infantry units at the "tip of the spear" battalion level, unless the chiefs of staff request exceptions, by January 2016.
 The stated reason is to increase promotions and gender-conscious "diversity metrics" for a few female officers to three- and four-star rank, even though the Defense Department concedes that there is no evidence of employment discrimination.
 For decades, women have been promoted at rates equal to or faster than men.

 The Senate Armed Services Committee (SASC) has not heard testimony about women in combat since 1991, 25 years ago.
 Nor did the SASC have time to hear a single word of testimony about the findings of the 1992 Presidential Commission on the Assignment of Women in the Armed Services, which recommended that most of women’s combat exemptions be retained.